 Built Up Flat Roof (BUR)

-- Very heavy which could necessitate reinforcing the roof to hold the weight.
+- Very heavy construction which could mean the roof has to be further reinforced to hold the weight

 Modified Bitumen Flat Roof